When IBM's new Global Director of IT took off his shoes to prove a point, he knew he had a hole in his sock.

 That mood will always start with you.
 First, you have to know what it takes for you to be in that mood, then how to share that attitude.

-Starting with himself, young Ashok recognised he could rise to his challenge because they were so capable.
+Starting with himself, young Ashok recognized he could rise to his challenge because they were so capable.
+He envisioned everyone as a family that supports and accepts each other.
 He felt appreciation for them, and wanted to share that mood.

 So he took off his tie and his shoes and sat on the floor.
 And he asked everyone else to join him.
 And he asked everyone to be open about their personal strengths and weaknesses.